Police stand by for now as Kremlin critic defies house arrest

 He was placed under house arrest almost a year ago during the investigation but said after the trial ended that the order no longer had any legal basis.

 His brother was jailed for three and a half years in the same case.
-They had faced charges of stealing 30 million rubles, now worth around $460,000, from two firms including an affiliate of French cosmetics company Yves Rocher.
+They had faced charges of stealing 30 million roubles, now worth around $460,000, from two firms including an affiliate of French cosmetics company Yves Rocher. ($1 = 64.9200 roubles) (Editing by Elizabeth Piper and Peter Graff)

-Additional reporting by Maxim Zmeev and Gabriela Baczynska, Editing by Peter Graff and Mark Trevelyan